-What’s the Best Water Bottle to Store Water In?
+What’s the Best Water Bottle to Store Water?

 The most common types of container and cheapest would be plastic.
 If you go this route make sure to choose a food grade plastic that’s BPA free.

-Plastic is a great option because it’s light, durable and cheap.
+Plastic is an excellent option because it’s light, durable and cheap.

 Don’t be a cheap bastard and do that, you may risk your health doing so.
 Chemicals inside plastic can seep through and absorbed by water.

 Folks who are planning to use these water bottles to store hot liquid may want to think twice and go for a stainless steel water bottle instead because these bottles provide better insulation and better suited at handling the heat.

 A glass is another option to store water in.
 The FDA classifies glass as “Generally Regarded as Safe” or GRAS.

 One advantage of glass is you can use to drink hot liquid without worrying about deforming.